dmartinol/s3-tools/README.md

   ...
 ```

-To test the `s3-tools` functionality, initialize the S3 connection to the `NooBaa` instance:
+To test the `s3-tools` functionality, initialize the S3 connection to the `NooBaa` instance first:
 ```bash
 . ./noobaa-init.sh $TARGET_NS
 ```
 The above script initializes all the environment variables for you.

-**Note**: unless you manually specified a value in the field `spec.region`, the default S3 region for NooBaa instances is just `us-east-1`
+**Note**: unless you manually specified a value in the field `spec.region`, the default S3 region for NooBaa instances is `us-east-1`

 You can use the following commands to start playing with the S3 CLI (install [aws CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) first):
 ```bash